-Should you get the Amazon Fire HD 10 Kids or Fire HD 8 Kids tablet?
+Amazon Fire HD 10 Kids vs. Fire HD 8 Kids tablet: Which should you buy?

 When considering the Amazon Fire HD 10 Kids vs. Fire HD 8 Kids, both are great options for young ones.
 They have dual-speakers with Dolby Atmos support, fast processors, USB-C for charging, and a headphone jack.
 This all works wonderfully in tandem with the services and warranty Amazon provides.
 You will see better overall performance from the bigger tablet since it has 3GB RAM rather than the 2GB RAM of the Fire HD 8 Kids.

 However, when we boil these two tablets down to basics, the Fire HD 8 Kids is the option best suited for most families.
 It has great performance and the same software features as the larger option while saving you some money.
-The size will also be more usable for most kids as it doesn't get too unwieldy in its case for small hands.
+The size will also be more usable for most kids as it doesn't get too unwieldy for small hands.

 The Fire HD 10 Kids may work best for your family's needs if you have an older child who could handle the larger screen and will make use of the higher performance capabilities.
 The higher resolution screen could be beneficial when media consumption is the primary use case for this device.

 In the end, both of these are great choices to consider for your child.
-Just note that the highly durable cases on these devices are also quite bulky, so that that big 10.1-inch tablet will be much larger with that on.
+Just note that the highly durable cases on these devices are also quite bulky ,so that big 10.1-inch tablet will be much larger with the case on.

 Amazon Fire HD 8 Kids